bkc/dell-unbounded-hackathon-2021/README.md

 * Per-sorting center processes read the tail of the input stream to detect various conditions are previously described
 * A Redis sorted set keeps track of next expected scanning event.
 * When a scanning event is missed, a delivery is late or a package is lost, an event is written to the trouble stream
 * The Trouble Reporter process tails the trouble stream.
-It hydrates trouble events with additional information from the package attribute key-value table before passing the events on to users
+It hydrates trouble events with additional information from the package attribute key-value table before passing the trouble event on to users

 <img src="assets/sgf-arch-diagram.png" alt="sgf-arch-diagram" style="zoom:33%;" />